TIBCOSoftware/snappydata/docs/programming_guide.md

 ## Using the Spark Shell and spark-submit

-SnappyData, out-of-the-box, collocates Spark executors and the SnappyData store for efficient data intensive computations.
+SnappyData, out-of-the-box, colocates Spark executors and the SnappyData store for efficient data intensive computations.
 You however may need to isolate the computational cluster for other reasons.
 For instance, a  computationally intensive Map-reduce machine learning algorithm that needs to iterate over a cached data set repeatedly.

 To support such cases it is also possible to run native Spark jobs that accesses a SnappyData cluster as a storage layer in a parallel fashion.
 To connect to the SnappyData store the `spark.snappydata.connection` property should be provided while starting the Spark-shell.